-- Many updates in the project design and evaluation criteria have occurred since 2006. - In certain locations within EA limits, the impacts and mitigation analysis were similar.
-In other locations, the determination of traffic noise impacts and the determination of likely mitigation are not similar to the 2006 EA.
+- Many updates in project design and evaluation criteria have occurred since 2006. - In certain locations within the EA limits, the impacts and mitigation analyses were similar.
+In other locations, the determination of traffic noise impacts and the determination of likely mitigation are not similar to the 2006 EA. - The primary differences in the analysis results can be attributed to several factors: - The traffic noise forecasting technology required by CDOT and FHWA has changed since 2006. - In some locations, physical obstructions such as berms, fences, or detached garages have been added outside of CDOT's right-of-way, which changes actual noise levels when compared to 2006.

-- The primary differences in the analysis results can be attributed to several factors: - The traffic noise forecasting technology required by CDOT and FHWA has changed since 2006. - In some locations, physical obstructions such as berms, fences, or detached garages have been added outside of CDOT's right-of-way, which changed actual noise levels when compared to 2006. - New land uses and developments have been added to the analysis. - Traffic volume forecasts made in the 2006 EA were very conservative due to the projected development within the project area.
-The traffic analysis was refined in the course of the 2015 EA, more accurate traffic predictions and land use projections have produced some different results through the noise impact analysis.
+- New land uses and developments have been added to the analysis. - Traffic volume forecasts made in the 2006 EA were very conservative due to projected development within the project area.
+As the traffic analysis has been refined in the course of this 2015 EA, more accurate traffic predictions and land use projections have produced some different results through the noise impact analysis.

-If the 2006 EA recommended noise mitigation for my neighborhood, but the 2015 Revised EA study did not recommend noise mitigation, how is this resolved?
+If the 2006 EA recommended noise mitigation for my neighborhood, but the 2015 Revised EA study does not recommend noise mitigation, how is this resolved?

 - The 2006 EA recommendations are no longer applicable.
-The project is required to use the current traffic and land use data, latest FHWA-mandated noise model, and the updated CDOT noise analysis and abatement guidelines. - The updated noise impacts and mitigation analysis recommendations were carried forward through the revised EA.
-The Revised EA included a hearing at which you were able to provide your comments regarding traffic noise, along with other comments.
-CDOT responded to all public comments through the Decision Document process.
+The project is required to use the current traffic and land use data, latest FHWA-mandated noise model, and the updated CDOT noise analysis and abatement guidelines. - The updated noise impacts and mitigation analysis recommendations will be carried forward through the Revised EA.
+The Revised EA will include a future public hearing at which you may provide your comments regarding traffic noise, along with other comments.
+CDOT will respond to all public comments through the Decision Document process.